Making Your Website More ADA Accessible

 Audio & Video

-Audiovisual content will always be hosted on a 3rd party platform, such as Youtube or Vimeo.
-Please review that platform's information on making your audio and video content accessible.
+Audiovisual content will always be hosted on a third party platform, such as Youtube or Vimeo, and embedded into your website via a player widget provided by the third party hosting platform.
+Please review the video hosting platform's information on making your audio and video content accessible.

 Third Party Widgets & Pop Ups